 In Rome, you can find some amazing ancient monuments.
-But do you know all the facts about the Arch of Constantine?

 In this post, You’ll discover the ultimate list of facts about the Arch of Constantine, one of the most famous monuments in Rome.

 1. When was the Arch of Constantine built?

 The Arch of Constantine was constructed between 312 and 315 A.D. during the reign of Emperor Constantine I, also known as Constantine the Great.

 Constantine the Great became an emperor of ancient Rome in 306 A.D. after his father, Emperor Constantius Chlorus died.